d953i/vcu1525_mechanical/README.md

 # Xilinx VCU1525
-Mechanical models and drawings of Xilinx VCU1525 board, heatsink and other hardware.
+3D models and drawings of Xilinx VCU1525 board, heatsink and other hardware.

 Work in progress!
 All dimensions manually measured and entered, may contain erros and typos - so for reference only!
 I'll machine and verify models at some point.